lwekuiper/statamic-hubspot/README.md

 ## How to Use

-Create your Statamic [forms](https://statamic.dev/forms#content) as usual.
-Don't forget to add the consent field to your blueprint.
+Create your Statamic [forms](https://statamic.dev/forms#content) as usual and add the HubSpot configuration.